 Lead Instructor and Coordinator:

 Joy Mekechuk will be the Lead/Coordinator Instructor for the Mid-Week program this year.
-An Edmonton Nordic Ski Club member and an accomplished Birkie skier, Joy has her Level 1 CANSI and an extensive cross-country ski racing background, representing Alberta both Nationally and Internationally when she was younger.
+An Edmonton Nordic Ski Club instructor and coach and an accomplished Birkie skier, Joy has her Level 2 CANSI and an extensive cross-country ski racing background, representing Alberta both Nationally and Internationally when she was younger.
 She will create and foster an environment for learning while improving classic technique and ski preparation.
-Just in time for Birkie 2020!